top of page

 Carbon Onsetting 2 FINAL FINAL_edited.pn

-➡️ Won’t it be unfair if other institutions value carbon at a lower price than ours?
+➡️ Fairness question: Won’t it be unfair if other institutions value carbon differently?

 Finalizing Your Onsetting Plan

-1. A calculated carbon footprint for study abroad.
+1. An estimated carbon footprint for study abroad

-2. A chosen price per metric ton based on sustainability goals and budget.
+2. A chosen price per metric ton aligned with your goals and budget

 Proposal Request Form